moding-il/bizdoc.core/README.md

 * AddExchangeRateJob() - Update currency exchange rate
 * AddSwagger() - Support Swagger

-To set BizDoc client app behaviour, update BizDocModule.forRoot() in your *app.module.ts* file.
+You can set BizDoc client app behaviour by updating the BizDocModule.forRoot() in your *app.module.ts* file.

 ```typescript
   imports: [BizDocModule.forRoot({